 Smugglers become a lifeline for the starving in South Sudan

-Sadiq Mohammed climbs into the cab of a truck that looks more like a nightclub than a smuggler's perch.
 Red and yellow tassels dangle from the ceiling, while tapestry drapes much of the windshield.
+He switches on the electric fan above his head and nestles into the front seat, which he's fitted with a more comfortable lawn chair.

 Comments